Poll results: What tools are product managers using the most?

 Key features:

-Many respondents rated Pendo as their most valuable tool, making it the leading choice in user engagement and analytics.
+One in five (20%) of respondents have rated Pendo as their most valuable tool, making it the leading choice in user engagement and analytics.

 Pendo is designed to help product managers understand user behaviour, collect feedback, and drive product adoption.
 Its analytics and in-app messaging features are particularly valuable for enhancing user experience.